 The healthcare industry is no stranger to data breaches.
-In a two-year period, the OCR's Breach Reporting Tool, or "Wall of Shame," recorded 414 incidents involving 500 or more people.
-What's notable is that, according to the Verizon 2018 Data Breach Investigations Report, healthcare was the only industry where more data breaches were caused by insiders (56 percent) than by external threats (43 percent).
+In 2021, the OCR's Breach Reporting Tool, or "Wall of Shame," recorded 586 incidents involving 500 or more people.
+According to the Verizon 2021 Data Breach Investigations Report, 39% of healthcare data breaches were caused by insiders.

 1. Train employees.

 One of the biggest security threats healthcare institutions face are staff members' mistakes.
-The 2018 Global Cost of a Data Breach Report by Ponemon attributes 27 percent of data breaches to human error alone.
+Verizon's report shows that human error is a common reason for data breaches in the healthcare industry.
 To help avoid costly errors, regularly educate your employees — especially those who have access to patient information — on privacy and security best practices.
 If a potential breach occurs, ensure they know the proper procedure for reporting it.

 2. Find a key control system that holds employees accountable.